Chris-Development-Official/timedLyricsCreator.py/README.md

 # timedLyricsCreator.py
-Syncronize embedded lyrics in mp3 songs with a push of button.
+Synchronize embedded lyrics in mp3 songs with a push of button.